-Groundwater chemistry includes sampling for water chemistry and aquatic stable isotopes (2H and 18O- H_2O only).
-These protocols should be completed on the same day as each other at each site.
+Groundwater chemistry includes sampling for water chemistry and aquatic stable isotopes (2H and 18O-H2O only).
+These protocols should be completed on the same day as each other.

-Groundwater samples will be collected twice per year from a subset of 4 wells at Rio Guilarte (Table 4).
-There are no groundwater wells at Rio Cupeyes.
+Groundwater samples will be collected twice per year from a subset of 4 wells per site (Table 4).
 The wells will be specified prior to sampling and will remain the same between bouts.
 The four sampling wells are selected in attempt to cover all of the following categories: upstream, downstream, right bank, and left bank.
 Preference is also given to wells that are closer to the surface water chemistry sampling locations.
 This strategy enables the study of surface-groundwater interaction in the hyporheic zone and allows for more direct comparison to surface water chemistry data.

 Sampling will occur between 20-30% and 70-80% of the historically available cumulative discharge curve.
-Dates are summarized in Table 5 and shown in relation to the cumulative discharge in Figure 3 below.
+Dates are summarized in Table 5 and shown in relation to the cumulative discharge in Figure 3 and Figure 4 below.
 Groundwater sampling should be timed to occur on the same day (preferred) or within 1-2 days (preferably 1 day) of the surface water collection.
 Dates will be refined after the first few years of site-specific water table data are available for analysis.